How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Irritable Bowel Syndrome… Don’t you just love the diagnoses of exclusion and the term ‘syndrome’?!

-For millions of people who experience digestive distress on a daily basis – and I was one of these people at 17 years old – the story goes something like this:
+For millions of people who experience digestive distress daily – and I was one of these people at 17 years old – the story goes something like this:

 - you have bloating when eating some meals (can be after the same foods or completely random);